DGCProductions/techn0haunt/README.md

 - MOUSE1: Shoot
 - U: Buy 10 ammo (*requires 10 points, only on prep-rounds*)

-Do you have more questions?
-Follow the [Discord](https://discord.gg/JvyF9Pq) to ask questions and get answers!

 ## **Features (current and future plans)**
 - Following AI robots
 - Working plasma gun